 Which leads me to my next point…

-Reaching Postpartum Fitness Goals Step #3 – Guarding your mind
+Reaching Post Kids Fitness Goals Step #3 – Guarding your mind

 This is super important.
 Guarding your mind against poisonous things that might be posted on social media.